 Lisa is a Licensed Professional Counselor and Registered Art Therapist.
 She received her training at Albertus Magnus College in New Haven Connecticut, graduating with a dual Masters degree in Clinical Art Therapy and Counseling.

 Lisa specializes in the treatment of teens, adults and families from diverse backgrounds, lifestyles, and problems.
-Her practice utilizes a unique, creative and eclectic approach to dealing with challenges and exposures surrounding people and today's society.
+Her practice utilizes a unique, creative and effective approach to dealing with challenges and exposures surrounding people and today's society.
 Having worked for a reputable mental health organization for 15 years, Lisa has vast knowledge of helpful clinical resources and programs offered throughout the state, including information related to therapeutic foster care and adoption.
 Working with foster families and people who struggle with separation, disruption and abandonment issues is a passion of Lisa’s.
 She is trained in evidence-based models designed to effectively treat mental health disorders such as depression and anxiety, as well as, complex psychiatric issues.
-By examining one's attachment style and using a combination of psychoanalysis and unique psychotherapy approaches, Lisa helps clients gain insight into unconscious behaviors, destructive patterns, motives, defenses, memories and underlying issues that could be hindering personal growth and development.
+By examining one's attachment style and using a combination of psychoanalysis and unique psychotherapy approaches, Lisa helps people gain insight into unconscious behaviors, destructive patterns, motives, defenses, memories and underlying issues that could be hindering personal growth and development.
 Her methods and style of treatment is known to provide client’s with clarity and understanding in a shorter period of time then traditional therapy.
-Unfortunately, some people get misdiagnosed and can wind up feeling lost as a result.
+Unfortunately, sometimes people get misdiagnosed and can wind up feeling more lost as a result.
 Lisa’s mapping techniques allow clients to see the full picture and this alone can often provide relief.

 TRAUMA and ATTACHMENT:

-As a specialist in complex and childhood trauma, Lisa uses methods based in the latest neuroscience research including Internal Family Systems (IFS), Clinical Art Therapy and EFT to name a few.
-Her passion in this area drives her to spend hundreds of hours studying, and training throughout the year, allowing her to fine tune and identify clear patterns and diagnostics.
-Relational, Complex and Abandonment trauma symptoms can be elusive and often gets missed.
-This chronic and highly toxic type of stress occurs as a result of ongoing adversity starting at an early age, which dysregulates a person’s nervous system, causing them to live in an activated threat response (fight, flight, freeze and fawn) through their adult life.
+As a specialist in complex and childhood trauma, Lisa uses methods based in the latest neuroscience research including Internal Family Systems (IFS), Clinical Art Therapy and Emotional Freedom Technique (EFT) to name a few.
+Her passion in this area drives her to spend hundreds of hours studying and training throughout the year, allowing her to fine tune and identify patterns, diagnostics and a clear course of treatment.
+Relational, Complex and Abandonment trauma symptoms can be elusive and often get missed.
+Chronic stress especially from early adversity, dysregulates a person’s nervous system, causing them to live in an activated threat response (fight, flight, freeze and fawn) throughout life, when left unattended.
 Feelings of emptiness, procrastination, chronic digestive issues, self-sabotage, unsatisfied relationships are almost always related to this highly toxic kind of stress.
 Due to differences in experience, treatment requires a variety of modalities and is tailored to the symptoms and needs of the individual.
-Using alternative means like art therapy is especially important when treating trauma and shame-based conditions because these methods give access to regions of the brain where memories are stored.
+Using alternative means like art therapy is especially important when treating stress, trauma and shame-based conditions because these methods give access to regions of the brain where memories are stored.
 Traditional talk therapy is always incorporated in treatment and provides clients with needed relief.
-However, when working with trauma, where symptoms are buried in the body, talk therapy alone will likely limit progress.
-Methods like, Emotional Freedom Technique (EFT) is incredibly effective in reducing stress, anxiety, panic and intense emotions that often comes with hidden trauma.
-Lisa has had excellent results in helping clients quickly stabilize and process their emotions using this technique.
-Psycho-education and understanding your "attachment style" is an essential component to trauma treatment.
-Attachment refers to how a person connects and relates to others, as well as, trusts and feels secure.
-The interesting thing is, many people can grow up in very happy, healthy homes and can still develop a sense of feeling "disconnected" or alone.
-No matter how independent or stable a person is, humans are born to connect, relate and yearn to find where they belong.
-A person can understand themselves and their relationships a lot better just by exploring their adult “Attachment Style".
-The good news is, we actually have the capacity to shift our personal blueprint and can learn to experience healthier, more secure relationships!
-There are 4 types of attachment (secure, anxious-preoccupied, fearful avoidant and dismissive avoidant).
-It is possible to present as one attachment style then another depending on who the interactions are with.
+However, when working with chronic stress and trauma, where symptoms are wired in the body, talk therapy alone will likely limit progress.
+Sensory-based methods can be incredibly effective in reducing stress, anxiety, panic and intense emotions that often comes with hidden trauma.
+Lisa has had excellent results in helping clients quickly stabilize and process their emotions using these techniques.

 THE CHALLENGING PERSONALITY: